wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 To configure the WSGI script, navigate to the *Web* tab in PythonAnywhere's dashboard.
 From there, click the Web tab.
 Under the Code heading you can see a link to the WSGI configuration file in the Code section: e.g. `/var/www/<username>_pythonanywhere_com_wsgi.py`

 The good people at PythonAnywhere have set up a sample WSGI file for us with several possible configurations.
 For your Web application, you'll need to configure the Django section of the file.
-The example below demonstrates a possible configuration for you application.
+The example below demonstrates a possible configuration for your application.

 {lang="python",linenos=off}
 	import os